 Photo Credit: Facebook

 The area of Chartrons was once the historic heart of the wine trade in Bordeaux, so it is only fitting that today, it is where you find the Musee de Vin et Negoce (Wine and Trade Museum).
-Open daily; this museum is housed in the ancient cellars of the official Wine Merchant of King Louis XV.
+Open daily; this museum is high on the list of things to do in Bordeaux and can be found in the ancient cellars of the official Wine Merchant of King Louis XV.
 For just ten euros you can discover the history of the Bordeaux wine region and enjoy a tasting - Musee de Vin et Negoce, Cellier de des Chartrons, 41 Rue Borie, Bordeaux 33300, +33 (0)5 56 90 19 13.

 3. Cap Ferret

 The French Oyster capital, Cap Ferret is the promontory that forms one half of the Arcachon Basin and overlooks the Dune du Pilat.
 Despite its beautiful beaches, the Cap Ferret coastline plays home to the oyster beds that have made it famous.
 Take a boat tour to spot the beds or indulge in fresh oysters in the farming districts of L’Herbe, le Canon or Piraillan - Oyster beds at Cap Ferret, Cap Ferret.